GoogleCloudPlatform/bigquery-utils/tools/terraform_sync_tool/README.md

 tool = VALUE_OF_TOOL  # Value of tool, for example "terraform-sync-tool" terragrunt run-all plan -json --terragrunt-non-interactive --terragrunt-working-dir="${env}"/"${tool}" > plan_out.json
 ```

-After running the Terrform plan command, **the event type "resource_drift"("type": "resource_drift") indicates a drift has occurred**.
-If drifts detected, please update your terraform configurations and address the resource drifts based on the event outputs.

-#### Add Could Build Steps to your configuration file

-Please check cloud build steps in `cloudbuild.yaml` file, and add these steps to your Cloud Build Configuration File.

-Here are two steps in `cloudbuild.yaml` for Terraform Schema Sync Tool integration:

-- step 0: run terraform commands in `deploy.sh` to detects drifts

-Add `deploy.sh` to your project directory. `deploy.sh` contains terraform plan command that writes event outputs into `plan_out.json` file.
-We'll use `plan_out.json` file for further investigation in the future steps.
-Feel free to repace `plan_out.json` with your JSON filename.

-- step 1: run python scripts to investigate terraform output

-Add `requirements.txt` and `terraform_sync.py` to your project directory. `requirements.txt` specifies python dependencies, and `terraform_sync.py` contains python scripts to
-investigate terraform event outputs stored from step 0 to detect and address schema drifts

-#### (Optional if you haven't created Cloud Build Trigger) Create and configure a new Trigger in Cloud Build
-Make sure to indicate your cloud configuration file location correctly.

-#### That's all you need!
-Let's commit and test in CLoud Build!

 ## How to run this sample repo?